 This keyboard has decent compatibility.
 It works fully on Windows, but shortcuts don't work on Linux.
 On macOS, Scroll Lock, Pause/Break, calculator, shortcuts, and hotkeys don't work.
 The Mouse and Keyboard Center software is only available on Windows.

 The Microsoft Sculpt Ergonomic Keyboard is designed to help prevent repetitive strain injuries.
 It isn't unique, as there are quite a few of them on the market, and even Microsoft has released a newer version called the Microsoft Surface Ergonomic Keyboard.
 Compared to a keyboard such as the Logitech ERGO K860 Wireless Split Keyboard, the Sculpt feels rather outdated, as it lacks Bluetooth capabilities, multi-device pairing, and was optimized for Windows 8.
+For other options, check out our recommendations for the best keyboards, the best wireless keyboards, and the best mechanical keyboards.

 The Logitech ERGO K860 Wireless Split Keyboard is much better than the Microsoft Sculpt Ergonomic Keyboard.
 The K860 is more comfortable and provides a significantly better typing experience, and it has a much better build quality and can be paired to multiple devices simultaneously.
 Also, the K860 has Bluetooth capabilities and better compatibility with other operating systems, but like the Sculpt, it uses disposable batteries.